-Saudi Arabia’s cultural scene is evolving and nowhere is this more apparent than in its capital where, bubbling away below the surface, a thriving arts scene is beginning to take hold.
-Riyadh is home to some of the Kingdom’s best galleries and a wealth of heritage sites that are testimony to its rich and beguiling history, making the city a must-visit destination for any culture vulture.
-Whether you’re seeking contemporary art, or traditional markets and museums, get your fix with our shortlist of sights.
+Saudi’s cultural scene is evolving and nowhere is this more apparent than in its capital where, bubbling away below the surface, a thriving arts scene is beginning to take hold.
+Riyadh is home to some of Saudi’s best galleries and a wealth of heritage sites that are testimony to its rich and beguiling history, making the city a must-visit destination for any culture vulture.
+Whether you’re seeking contemporary art or traditional markets and museums, get your fix with a list of cultural activities..

 Some of the elderly Bedouin selling their livestock here won’t believe you when you tell them, yours is a world without camels.
 So central is the role of the dromedary to their daily existence.

 Camels have always been important to Saudi culture.
-Wandering around, admiring these majestic ‘ships of the desert’ in one of the Kingdom’s largest camel markets is like taking a step back in time.
-Bedouin hawkers that still reside in goat-hair tents in the surrounding deserts will urge you to examine the teeth and coats of their statuesque animals, as they barter over prices.
+Admiring these majestic “ships of the desert” in one of Saudi’s largest camel markets is like taking a step back in time.
+Bedouin hawkers who still reside in goat-hair tents in the surrounding deserts will urge you to examine the teeth and coats of their statuesque animals as they barter over prices.

-This is among the city’s most beautifully restored traditional mud and wood mosques, nestled in the historic district of Ad Diriyah.
-A quaint sand-coloured monument built in a traditional Najd-style, Al Dawasir Mosque features pointed archways and thick pillars in the main hall, which boasts a ceiling of dark palm trunks.
+This is among the city’s most beautifully restored traditional mud and wood mosques, nestled in the historic district of Diriyah.
+A quaint sand-colored monument built in a traditional Najd style, Al Dawasir Mosque features pointed archways and thick pillars in the main hall, which boasts a ceiling of dark palm trunks.
 Visitors can climb the small stairs leading up to the roof garden, beside which is the mosque’s square minaret.
 From atop here, the view over the dense green forest of date palms offers a brief glimmer of an ancient Saudi society that is no more.

 A stark and stylish facade greets you at this small gallery in Riyadh’s Nojoud Center.
-Opened in 2018, and draped across three exhibition spaces, Mono Gallery is committed to promoting the efforts of contemporary artists across the Kingdom and region.
+Opened in 2018, and draped across three exhibition spaces, Mono Gallery is committed to promoting the efforts of contemporary artists throughout Saudi and the region.

-Recent names to be exhibited in the Mono include the Iraqi sculpturer Muatasim Al Kubaisy, whose famous bronze creations use the Arabian horse as a metaphor for the wider Arab world, and the popular Makkah-born artist, Yousef Ahmed Jaha, who produces abstract images using oil on canvas.
+Recent names exhibited in the Mono include the Iraqi sculptor Muatasim Al Kubaisy, whose famous bronze creations use the Arabian horse as a metaphor for the wider Arab world, and the popular Makkah-born artist Yousef Ahmed Jaha, who produces abstract images using oil on canvas.